 Make a DJ Emergency Pack filled with adapters and jacks just this once, and you'll never have to think about it again.
 It's one of the most basic yet powerful ways to ensure that the technical side of your gig gets covered.

-“But I have never mixed music before and worry that my taste in music will hinder my abilities to properly learn to do so.
+Our reader writes: "I have never mixed music before and worry that my taste in music will hinder my abilities to properly learn to do so.
 Do you have any suggestions for a true beginner?"

-“The problem is that I feel I don’t have the ability to do much due to the limited options on my controller, and while I can think of nothing better than playing dance music and creating filter sweeps to mix between songs, I just don’t have the money to buy something that will give me that option.
-Can you advise anything?”
+Our reader writes: "I feel I don’t have the ability to do much due to the limited options on my controller, and I just dont have the money to buy something that will give me the options I want.
+Can you advise?"

 Your palms are sweating and your heart is racing.
 You could cut the nervous tension with a knife.
 The club is full of expectant people who all want to see what you can do.
 All eyes are on you as you step behind the decks and prepare to pull off what just a short while ago might have seemed impossible to you.